kavula818/firebolt/readme.md

 The following actions are supported:

 The UI supports enabling and disabling suspend mode option in the UI.
-Suspend mode provides suspend/resume options for Spark and Native apps.
+When Suspend mode is enabled, it provides suspend/resume options for Spark and Native apps.
 For Web apps Suspend mode is not supported.

 To enable/disable suspend mode, navigate using keyboard or remote or mouse to the "Options" on top the top right corner of UI.

 ### To see menu on the "Options"
   - on keyboard, press Enter key
   - on mouse, Left click